There is concern that an employee may have work related health problems or that their health is being aggravated by work tasks.

 How to Make a Referral

 To get the best advice from occupational health, the referral will need to include enough detail for an appropriate assessment to be made.
-This will help the clinician understand the nature of the individual’s work, advise whether any aspects might be affecting their health and consider any modifications or adjustments which may enable the individual to do their job.
+This will help the clinician understand the nature of the individual’s work, advise whether any aspects might be affecting their health, and consider any modifications or adjustments that may assist the individual in their ability to carry out their work.

 The information should include: